jsredmond/aws-security-baseline/README.md

 - `providers.tf` – Sets up the AWS provider and region.
 - `variables.tf` – Defines reusable input variables for flexible deployment.
-- `cloudtrail.tf` – Configures a multi-region CloudTrail trail with an associated S3 bucket and encryption.
+- `cloudtrail.tf` – Configures a multi-region CloudTrail trail
+  with an associated S3
+  bucket and encryption.
 - `config.tf` – Enables AWS Config, sets up delivery channels, and assigns appropriate IAM roles.
 - `detective.tf` – Enables Amazon Detective for the account and region.
 - `guardduty.tf` – Enables Amazon GuardDuty and sets the appropriate configurations.
 - `securityhub.tf` – Activates AWS Security Hub and enables foundational and CIS standard checks.
 - `random.tf` – Generates random IDs for naming to ensure uniqueness across resource deployments.

 ## Prerequisites

 - Terraform >= 1.14.4
+  (ensure your local environment meets this version or higher)
 - Valid AWS credentials
 - Administrator access to the AWS account
 - Permissions to enable service-linked roles and create global services like CloudTrail